Saint-Charles River (Quebec City): Saint-Charles River Linear Park

 The Parc linéaire des rivières Saint-Charles et du Berger (linear park of the Saint-Charles and Berger rivers) is a walking trail of 32 km running along the entire length of the river.
 Beginning in downtown Quebec, it follows the banks of the river to the north where the scenery becomes wilder.
 Many walkways allow hikers to cross the river.
-Walkers can see there among others: the Parc of the Kabir Kouba Cliff and Waterfall, a canyon, a bog covered with a wooden sidewalk for walkers, a wooded area in the middle of the forest, a lake, a wide variety of ferns, all a diversity of plants, several species of birds and a place to observe them, a water tower, historic houses, the hotel-museum First Nations, a Wyandot village and artworks.
+Walkers can see there among others: the Parc of the Kabir Kouba Cliff and Waterfall, a canyon, a bog covered with a wooden sidewalk for walkers, a wooded area in the middle of the forest, a lake, a wide variety of ferns, all a diversity of plants, several species of birds and a place to observe them, a water tower, historic houses, the hotel-museum First Nations, a Wendat village and artworks.